erikjoh/strongbox/SRS.md

 Title: Is in service

-Description: Given a repository id and path which where the repository is not in service an RepositoryMappingException should be raised
+Description: Given a repository id and path which where the repository is not in service an RepositoryMappingException should be raised by resolveArgument

 DEP: R2, R3

 ## 6 Verification

-The test suite should be updated to achieve 100% code coverage for the added and refactored functions
+The test suite should be updated to achieve 100% code coverage for the added and refactored functions.